 At this point, you’ll be good and stuffed so walking off some calories is certainly in order.
 Walk north to the southernmost entrance to the High Line, at Gansevoort and Washington Streets.

 The High Line is an elevated, urban park built on old freight railway tracks.
 It runs from this southernmost point up to 34th street on Manhattan’s far west side.
 There are plantings and gardens along the old rail tracks, as well as art installations, exhibitions, events, and food and drink carts along the way.
+Anytime is great for strolling in NYC’s parks but in the fall, the foliage colors are vibrant and spectacular.

 Is this an exhaustive list of all the things to see and do in Lower Manhattan?
 Of course not!
 That would be nearly impossible in the city that never sleeps.
 Hopefully, though, you end your visit to New York City feeling content at having explored Lower Manhattan like a local.